 About 1,000 books by and about writer and social activist Upton Sinclair, including foreign translations and early titles published by the author's imprints.
 There are also periodicals and newspaper clippings, and many rare materials documenting Sinclair’s run for governor of California in 1934.
 Major titles are in first editions and warmly inscribed from Sinclair to Elmer Belt, who was his physician.
 Of particular note is the very rare “Fig Leaf Edition” of OIL!

 The Earle V. Weller Romantic Literature Collection

-Earle V. Weller was a son of Samual Weller, first president of Occidental, and an avid collector of works by and about the English Romantic poets, with a special focus on John Keats, Lord Byron and Percy Shelley.
+Earle V. Weller was son of Samuel Weller, first president of Occidental, and an avid collector of works by and about the English Romantic poets, with a special focus on John Keats, Lord Byron and Percy Shelley.
 The collection includes books, pictures, pamphlets and periodicals.

 Jacob & Josephine Ver Brugge Zeitlin Collection on Bookselling, Publishing, Book Collecting and Printing